What We Do

 Our vision is for a UK without the need for food banks.

-We support a nationwide network of food banks and together we provide emergency food and support to people locked in poverty, and campaign for change to end the need for food banks in the UK.
+We support a nationwide network of food banks and together we provide emergency food and support to people facing hardship, and campaign for change to end the need for food banks in the UK.

 We know it takes more than food to end hunger.
-That’s why we recently launched our five year strategic plan.
+That’s why we launched our five-year strategic plan.
 We know our goal to end the need for food banks is ambitious, but by working Together for Change, we believe it is achievable.

 Stats icon